imahrahim/ClicksForFicsProcess/content/posts/09_Website.md

 ### Website Inspiration

-Da meine Zeilgruppe die Community selber ist, war es mir wichtig das projekt als webseite zu veröffentlichen, da auch die Community nur Online ist und ich so eine reichweite gewährleisten kann.

-Im prozess einer Webseite gibt es wichtige Punkte die ich behandeln musste einer der wichtigsten war wie mein Projekt darauf gezeigt wird und wie man sich darin navigiert.
-Die webseite ist auch das medium welches all meine Visualisierungen zusammen hält und auch die verbindung zur Zielgruppe gewährleistet.
+Since my target audience is the community itself, it was important for me to publish the project as a website to ensure broader reach and accessibility.
+The website is the medium that holds all my visualizations together and ensures connection with the target audience.

-Given that the target audience of my work is the community itself, I wanted to establish a visual connection as well.
-However, I didn't want to design something unique for each fandom, but rather find a consensus for the entire community.
-Since many fanfictions are also seen on Tumblr and, in general, almost everything is found online on the web, I decided to draw inspiration from 90s/Y2K websites and blog posts.
+In the process of creating a website, there are important points I needed to address, one of the most crucial being how my project will be displayed and navigated.
+Given that the target audience of my work is the community itself, I wanted to establish a visual connection.
+However, I didn't want to design something unique for each fandom but rather find a consensus for the entire community.
+Since many fanfictions are also seen on Tumblr and, in general, almost everything is found online, I decided to draw inspiration from 90s/Y2K websites and blog posts.
 I aimed to incorporate this in the form of color, text, and layout of the website.

 Therefore, I first delved deeply into understanding the website aesthetics I wanted to achieve and what already exists on the World Wide Web.
 Sites like [Pinterest](https://www.pinterest.com/), [Tumblr](https://www.tumblr.com/), [Google](https://www.google.com/), [Neocities](https://neocities.org/browse), and (one of my favorites:) [lingscars](https://www.lingscars.com/) were a significant source of inspiration.